henry2004y/VisAnaJulia/docs/src/man/log.md

 ## GUI

 As for the GUI development, GTK seems to be an ideal candidate.
-However, the interface in Julia lacks full support for the toolkit, which makes it a little bit hard to use.
+However, the [GTK interface in Julia](https://github.com/JuliaGraphics/Gtk.jl) lacks full support for the toolkit, which makes it a little bit hard to use.
+I have only played with it for half a day.
+You can design the appearance of your window interactively, and save your in an HTML-like file.

+At this point GUI is not necessarily needed, if it does not speed up my own workflow.

 ## Todo List